 We’ve come a long way in package tracking, but it’s not quite perfect.
 If the delivery company fails to properly enter packages into their system, it could lead the customer to believe there’s a delivery delay.
 When in reality, the package is already sitting on their front porch.

 There may also be instances when tracking information shows an item as “delivered,” yet it’s still in a warehouse or on a truck somewhere.
 Perhaps the customer received tracking information for the wrong order.
 All these instances can be particularly stressful for customers who plan their schedules around their deliveries.

 If an address verification is incorrect or a courier misreads a label, a package could end up at the wrong house.
 In the best-case scenario, the items end up with a kind neighbor who will redirect it.
 But couriers may also return packages with address errors without attempting delivery at all.

-Drivers can experience delays due to circumstances like slow traffic, road closures, or difficult drop-offs.
+Delivery drivers often experience delays due to circumstances such as slow traffic, road closures, or difficult drop-offs.